 The manuscript collections were generated by a wide variety of people, businesses, organizations, and institutions in Lakeland and cover more than a century in time.
-Included are the personal papers and business records of such prominent Lakeland residents as Herbert Drane, Leonard Carter, Albert Lodwick, Curtis Peterson and Norman Riggins and family.
+Included are the personal papers and business records of such prominent Lakeland residents as Herbert Drane, Leonard Carter, Albert Lodwick, Curtis Peterson, Wilfred Wolfson, Oscar Herman Lewis and Norman Riggins and family.
 Among the civic organizations and clubs whose records are represented are the Canadian Society, the Florida Public Library Association, the Garden Clubs of Lakeland, Historic Lakeland, the Rotary Club, the Sorosis Club, the Tourist Club and the Woman's Club.

 The creative character of Lakeland's citizens is represented in the papers of such artists and musicians as James Bennett, Howard Buss, Kent Hagerman, Fonchen Lord, Harry Mayhall, and Dottie Waddell.
 The architectural plans and drawings of local architects Wilbur Talley, Donovan Dean and Richard Jones, and landscape architect Thomas Mack suggest not only their creative ability, but also the impact they had on the development of Lakeland.
 Lakeland's rich architectural history is also evident in the records documenting the establishment of the Beacon Hill, Biltmore/Cumberland, Dixieland, Lake Hunter Terrace, Lake Morton, and Munn Park historic districts.

 The city's long involvement in aviation is documented in a variety of collections.
 The Albert Lodwick Papers, the Bartow Air Base Collection, and the Drane Field Collection indicate the importance of Lakeland and central Florida to the country's effort in World War II.
 The Sun 'n Fun Collection documents the city's continuing interest in aviation and aviation technology.